 2 cups shredded sharp cheddar cheese

-2 lbs frozen hash brown potatoes (I like the shredded, country style from Ore-Ida)
+2 pounds frozen hash brown potatoes (I like the shredded, country style from Ore-Ida)

 salt & pepper, to taste